Blurdroid/analyzing-bank-marketing-campaign-/README.md

 possible explanation for this phenomenon is customer optimism when interest rates are lower.

-# sixth: correlation between differnent numerical features with successfull and unseccusfull
+# correlation between differnent numerical features with successfull and unseccusfull

 we can observe from the preceding two figures, the correlation between euribor3m and emp.var.rate is very high (approximately 0.93 for successful and